matitaweb/mumet2017_internal_project/README.md

 ### FIRST SOME RESULTS...
+A fixed camera and 2 people to recognize....
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/RipYW9D15fs/0.jpg)](http://www.youtube.com/watch?v=RipYW9D15fs)

 ### SOME PROJECT ASSUMPTIONS....
+To complete the project I need to consider some constraints as:

 - Static camera or simple move as pan or tilt.
 - We have a set of pedestrian image for the reidentification.
 - Good light condition
 - No crowd or animals and moving objects.

 ### ARCHITECTURE
+The purpose is to extract pedestrian images from a video frame and recognize their identity, to resolve this problem first we try to all detetect pedestrian in a frame, than we try to reidentify every detected person.

 ###### Detection phase
-Simple HOG detection producing croped people image and annotation.
+The first phase read a input video (or a frame sequence) and produce a croped people image and annotation using a simple HOG detection.

 ###### ReID phase
+The detection phase output is passet to a Trained Siamese Net that try to reidentify pedestrian comparing all croped pedestrian image with a database with all known identyty.
-A Trained Siamese Net. try reidentify pedestrian searching in a DB, the output is a similarity rank for everty peope to reidentify.
+Now the output is a similarity rank for everty identity attached to the annotation's person to reidentify.
+Now the output is the identity similarity rank added to the croped image with the person to be re-identified.

 ###### Video annotation phase
-Adding to the video the reidentificatoin info.
+After the reidentification we take all people identity and position information computed for all frames, we use them to enrich the input video adding labeled bouding box that follows the pedestrian.

 [![N|Solid](https://matitaweb.github.io/mumet2017_internal_project/img/architettura_soluzione.png)](https://matitaweb.github.io/mumet2017_internal_project/index.html#/architecture_main)